deg-skeletor/orko-template-sitecore/README.md

-# Orko Template Files for Sitecore
+# Orko template files for Sitecore

 These files will be installed via Orko, the scaffolding tool for Skeletor.